iamaaditya/iamaaditya.github.io/notes/name/index.md

  According to Hindu mythology, Aditi is mother of Aditya(s).
 All the twelve sons of Aditi are collectively called [Āadityas](https://en.wikipedia.org/wiki/%C4%80dityas)

- In the tenth chapter of Bhagwad Gita (the holy book of Hindus), Lord Krishna when describing is majestic form to Arjun, says --
+ In the tenth chapter of Bhagwad Gita (the holy book of Hindus), Lord Krishna when describing His majestic form to Arjun, says --

                                             adityanam aham visnur
                                             jyotisam ravir amsuman